-- FIRE alarm if this option is enabled, pressing the \ w key for approx. 3 seconds will trigger the fire alarm. - AUX. alarm [Medical alarm] if this option is enabled, pressing the key for approx. 3 seconds will trigger the auxiliary (medical) alarm. - PANIC alarm if this option is enabled, pressing the # key for approx. 3 seconds will trigger the panic alarm.

-silent [Silent panic] - if this option is enabled, the panic alarm triggered from the keypad will be a silent one, i.e. the keypad will not indicate it, there will be no audible signal, but the alarm will be reported to the monitoring station.
-The silent panic alarm is useful when the control panel is sending events to the monitoring station, but unauthorized persons should not be aware of the alarm being triggered.

-Alarm 3 incorrect codes [3 wrong codes] - if this option is enabled, entering incorrect code three times will trigger the alarm.
+- FIRE alarm if this option is enabled, pressing the w key for approx. 3 seconds will trigger the fire alarm. - AUX. alarm [Medical alarm] if this option is enabled, pressing the Q key for approx. 3 seconds will trigger the auxiliary (medical) alarm. - PANIC alarm if this option is enabled, pressing the # key for approx. 3 seconds will trigger the panic alarm. - silent [Silent panic] if this option is enabled, the panic alarm triggered from the keypad will be a silent one (without loud signal).
+The option is available, if the PANIC ALARM option is enabled. - Alarm 3 incorrect codes [3 wrong codes] if this option is enabled, entering incorrect code three times will trigger the alarm.